biolab/orange3/doc/widgets/unsupervised/PCA.md

 ![PCA widget](images/PCA-stamped.png)

-The number of components of the transformation can be selected using either the *Components Selection** input box or by dragging the vertical cutoff line in the graph.
+The number of components of the transformation can be selected using either the *Components Selection* input box or by dragging the vertical cutoff line in the graph.

 Examples
 --------

-PCA can be used to simplify visualizations of large data sets and select the most relevant attributes in a data set.
+**PCA** can be used to simplify visualizations of large data sets and select the most relevant attributes in a data set.
 Below we used *Iris* data set to show how we can improve the visualization of the data set with PCA.
-The transformed data scatter plot shows a much clearer distinction between classes than default settings.
+The transformed data in a **Scatter plot** show a much clearer distinction between classes than the default settings.

 <img src="images/PCAExample.png" alt="image" width="600">